coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 To learn, prepare, or cast a spell, the wizard must have an Intelligence score equal to at least 10 + the spell level.
-The Difficulty Class for a saving throw against a wizard's spell is 10 + the spell level + the wizard's Intelligence modifier.
+The Difficulty Class for a saving throw against a wizard’s spell is 10 + the spell level + the wizard’s Intelligence modifier.

 Like other spellcasters, a wizard can cast only a certain number of spells of each spell level per day.
 Her base daily spell allotment is